cornelmarck/algs4-1/README.md

-# My solution code to Algorithms, part 1 by Princeton University
+# Solution code to Princeton Algorithms, part 1

-These are my solutions to the assignments of Algorithms part 1 by Robert Sedgewick and Kevin Wayne.
+My solution code to the assignments of Algorithms, Part 1 by Robert Sedgewick and Kevin Wayne (Princeton University).

 https://www.coursera.org/learn/algorithms-part1